StetHD/tarifa-book/settings/index.md

 tarifa uses [configstore](https://www.npmjs.org/package/configstore) to get user settings.
-User settings are used in `tarifa create` to prefill questions with default values, for extending cordova plugins and www project templates lists.
+User settings are used in `tarifa create` to prefill questions with default values, for extending cordova plugins list and www project templates list.

 `~/.config/configstore/tarifa.yml` can be edited and has the following items: